 Day 4 - Depart Beijing

-Pack, and prepare to check-out, then make the most of what Beijing has to offer on your final day in the city before you are provided with a transfer to the railway station, where our guide will advise, and assist, in purchasing provisions for the train if desired, accompany you to the platform, ensure that everyone is settled into their cabins and answer any last minute questions.
+Pack, and prepare to check-out, to meet your driver for the early morning transfer to the railway station, where our guide will advise, and assist, in purchasing provisions for the train if desired, accompany you to the platform, ensure that everyone is settled into their cabins and answer any last minute questions.

-After your arrival you will be taken to your accommodation to freshen up and have breakfast, before being set free to visit the world famous Gorkhi Terelj National Park.
+After your afternoon arrival you will be transferred to the world famous Gorkhi Terelj National Park.
 Lunch will then be served at a local Ger camp, followed by walking in the hills, with an excursion to Turtle Rock and a meditation centre before returning to the Ger camp for an evening meal and overnight stay.

 A fascinating full day tour including visits to the Gandan Buddhist Monastery, the national history museum and Zaisan Hill, ending with a traditional meal and Mongolian folk music with dance.

-Day 9 - Free Day and Departing Ulan-Bator
+Day 8 - Free Day and Departing Ulan Bator

 Day 12 - Irkutsk Excursion

-A fascinating half day city tour to see some of the best sights in Irkutsk, the Polish cathedral, Russian Orthodox churches and the Decembrist’s House.
+A fascinating full day tour to see the city with some of the best sights in Irkutsk, the Polish cathedral, Russian Orthodox churches and the Decembrist’s House before visiting the open air Wooden architecture museum in Taltsy where lunch will be offered.

-There will be a transfer from the hotel to the railway station to catch your train for the next leg of your Trans–Siberian journey, on through Siberia and on to Moscow.
+You will have the first half of the day to yourself, however, you need to be prepared to check out at 12 noon and meet your driver at the hotel for the transfer to the railway station to catch your train for the next leg of your Trans–Siberian journey, on through Siberia and on to Moscow.

 After passing through Novosibirsk, the largest city in Siberia, the train will head for the historic Yekaterinburg and the Ural Mountains, crossing the border between Asia and Europe, around 1,000 miles east of Moscow.

-You will arrive in Yekaterinburg and be provided with a transfer to take you to your accommodation.
+You will arrive in Yekaterinburg later in the evening and be provided with a transfer to take you to the 4* Four Elements Hotel.

-A full day tour, featuring some of the key landmarks that Yekaterinburg has to offer, including the Cathedral on the Blood, Ascension Hill and the Literary Quarter as well as a trip to the Europe/Asia border.
+A full day tour, featuring some of the key landmarks that Yekaterinburg has to offer, including the Cathedral on the Blood, Ascension Hill and the Literary Quarter as well as a trip to the Europe/Asia border and Ganina Pit with the chance to taste traditional Ural Pelmeny in one of the city restaurants.

 Day 18 - Free Day and Departure from Yekaterinburg